Submitting Data to SWIMS

 All Water Action Volunteers data is entered into the Wisconsin Department of Natural Resources (DNR) Surface Water Integrated Monitoring System (SWIMS) database.
 The SWIMS database is used by DNR staff to enter and search for water quality monitoring information for assessing the health of our state’s waters and to guide water protection and restoration decision-making.
 The database is also linked directly to the DNR’s Surface Water Data Viewer online mapping tool.

-Are you an active WAV volunteer?
-Click the button below to submit your stream data.
 If you need any assistance with SWIMS, please contact WAV Program Staff directly at wav@extension.wisc.edu.

 Selecting a Monitoring Site

 In the SWIMS database, your stream monitoring location is represented by a Station ID.
 This six to eight digit number is tied to a specific GPS location, so that your data can be pinpointed to the specific site you monitor on your stream.
-Before entering data in the SWIMS database, volunteers should work with their local WAV Coordinator and WAV Program Staff to choose a stream monitoring site and identify the Station ID.
-WAV Program Staff may need to create a new Station ID if your stream site has never been monitored.

 Entering and Editing Your Data

 WAV Baseline Monitoring volunteers enter their stream monitoring data each month into SWIMS.
-Some volunteers participating in Special Projects monitoring will not need to do this.
-Use the PDF guide or video below to learn how to enter your data into SWIMS.
+Some volunteers participating in special projects monitoring, such as nutrient sampling, will not need to enter their data.

-SWIMS Guide – The Basics for Volunteers
+Prefer to read the steps to take?
+Check out this SWIMS Guide – The Basics for Volunteers.

 Exploring Stream Data

-The data in the SWIMS database is linked to other DNR webpages that allow the public to interact with Wisconsin’s water quality data.
+The data in the SWIMS database is linked to other DNR web tools that allow the public to interact with Wisconsin’s water quality data.
 Stream monitoring data collected by both volunteers and biologists can be accessed from several different tools, including our own WAV Stream Monitoring Data Dashboard.
-Additionally, the Wisconsin DNR sends water quality data to the U.S. Environmental Protection Agency, which has additional data exploration tools.

 Learn more by visiting our Data page!